kedro-org/kedro/docs/source/logging/logging.md

 The name of a logger corresponds to a key in the `loggers`  section in `logging.yml` (e.g. `kedro`).
 See [Python's logging documentation](https://docs.python.org/3/library/logging.html#logger-objects) for more information.
 ```

-You can take advantage of rich's [console markup](https://rich.readthedocs.io/en/stable/markup.html) when enabled in your logging calls:
+You can take advantage of Rich's [console markup](https://rich.readthedocs.io/en/stable/markup.html) when enabled in your logging calls:
 ```python
 log.error("[bold red blink]Important error message![/]", extra={"markup": True})
 ```

 ### Show DEBUG level messages
-To see your `DEBUG` level message, you can change the level of log messages that you wish to see in `logging.yml`.
+To see `DEBUG` level messages, change the level of logging in `logging.yml`.

 ```yml
 loggers: